vdmitriyev/gogitstats/README.md

 -   Total lines removed
 -   Total lines edited

-The utility processes each branch in the repository and provides a separate table in the report for each branch.
+The utility processes each branch in the repository and provides a summary report for each git branch.
 The path to the Git repository is provided as a command-line argument.
 The output is saved as HTML file named `report_REPO-NAME_DATE_TIME.html`.